REFINER: Reasoning Feedback on Intermediate Representations: Analysis

-In order to get more insight into the performance of our method, we conduct a fine-grained error analysis on the MWP and MS datasets (Fig. \ref{fig:error_analysis}).
+\textbf{Error Analysis.} In order to get more insight into the performance of our method, we conduct a fine-grained error analysis on the MWP and MS datasets (Fig. \ref{fig:error_analysis}).
 We note that the most frequent errors are \textit{Incorrect Numbers} for MWP and \textit{Semantic Misalignment} for MS. An intuitive reason can be that for the MWP task, the models are sensitive to the numbers order as argued in \citep{patel-etal-2021-nlp}.
 For MS, generating norms grounded in the context is challenging.
 Our analyses show a clear trend that \ourmodel is able to considerably reduce the errors for both datasets.
 This indicates that our trained critic model could identify fine-grained reasoning errors during inference.

-\paragraph{Noise Sensitivity.} To further understand the behaviour of the \ourmodel framework, we run variations with noisy critics.
+\textbf{Noise Sensitivity.} To further understand the behaviour of the \ourmodel framework, we run variations with noisy critics for the MWP task.
 We replace the oracle critic used during training with a noisy critic in (\Figref{fig:noisy_analysis}~(a)) to inspect how training with an imperfect critic impacts the generator.
-Also, we use a noisy critic at inference but keep the oracle critic during training (in \Figref{fig:noisy_analysis}~(b)).
-This analysis is performed on the SVAMP dataset for MWP.
+We also use a noisy critic at inference while keep the oracle critic during training (in \Figref{fig:noisy_analysis}~(b)).
 The noisy critics are generated by random perturbations of the oracle critic; for a noise-level $\epsilon$, the oracle feedback is replaced by random feedback with probability $\epsilon$.

-We observe, in \Figref{fig:noisy_analysis}~(a), that when training with a very noisy critic ($>75\%$ noise), the generator LM learns to ignore the critic, as there is no difference between using the trained critic or the oracle during inference.
+Fig. \ref{fig:noisy_analysis}~(a) shows that when training with a very noisy critic ($>75\%$ noise), the generator LM learns to ignore the critic, as there is no difference between using the trained critic or the oracle during inference.
 Interestingly, training with a bit of noise ($<50\%$) does not seem to harm the model, as performances are not statistically different than training with the oracle (noise of $0\%$).
-Then, in \Figref{fig:noisy_analysis}~(b), we remark that the quality of the critic used at inference time has a huge impact.
+Fig. \ref{fig:noisy_analysis}~(b) depicts the quality of the critic used at inference time has a huge impact.
 Having oracle provide feedback is by far the best scenario.
 Already with $25\%$ noise, the critic makes the generator perform worse than using our trained critic (\ourmodel).
 With more than $50\%$ noise, the critic significantly harms the generator.
-Indeed, the generator, trained with an oracle critic, has learned to trust the critic and expects useful feedback.
+The generator, trained with an oracle critic, has learned to trust the critic and expects useful feedback.